murthylab/fly-vr/README.md

 The NI-DAQmx installer offers a number of options.
 You must install at least the following components
 * NI-DAQmx driver
 * NI Measurement and Automation Explorer 'NI MAX'
+  * sometimes called 'NI Runtime with Configuration Support' (MAX) if using the
+    lightweight web installer
 * NI-DAQmx Support for C

 This also requires ASIO drivers for your audio device / soundcard.
 If you are not sure if you have dedicated ASIO